katerina-kossler/hiking-habit/README.md

 a web-app.
 Hiking-habit was not built was the intention of building usual users or for comercial gain.

 ## <a name="features"></a>Features
-**Users**
-* User Registration & Log-in
-**Trails**

 ## <a name="techstack"></a>The Stack
-### Languages, Frameworks, Libraries, & Related Technologies
+Languages, Frameworks, Libraries, & Related Technologies **Backend**
-**Backend**
-Python, Flask, SQLAlchemy, PostgreSQL, pgeocode **Frontend**
+Python, Flask, SQLAlchemy, PostgreSQL, pgeocode <br/>
+**Frontend**
-Javascript, jQuery, React, React Router, Babel, Chart.js, Bootstrap, Alertify.js, Popper.js, Google Fonts, HTML5, CSS3
+Javascript, jQuery, React, React Router, Babel, Chart.js, Bootstrap, Alertify.js, Popper.js, Google Fonts, HTML5, CSS3 <br/>
 **APIs:**
 REI's The Hiking Project